moj-analytical-services/user-guidance/source/documentation/data-docs/curated-databases-docs/databases-for-analysis-and-apps.md

 - Apps cannot access (read/write) S3 buckets created by the AP users (instead they have their own 'app buckets' prefixed with `alpha-app-`)
 - Apps cannot access databases created for the AP users (these are all of the curated databases created by the Data Engineering Team)
-- Users can access (read/write) to app buckets (permissions to do this are given via the Control Panel).
+- Users can access (read/write) app buckets (permissions to do this are given via the Control Panel).

 If you create an app that needs specific data from our databases then you need to consider the following practices: